IceTank/mineflayer-2b2t-queue-speed/README.md

 ## Getting started
 1. Git clone this repo
 2. Run `yarn` or `npm i`
+3. Set the `MINECRAFT_USERNAME` environment variable to the account email you want to use.
-3. Run `yarn run standalone` or `npm run standalone` to start
+4. Run `yarn run standalone` or `npm run standalone` to start
-4. Follow the login steps in the console for logging in with microsoft accounts.
+5. Follow the login steps in the console for logging in with microsoft accounts.

 ## Mojang accounts
 1. Set the environment variable MINECRAFT_USERNAME and MOJANG_PASSWORD.
 The program assumes a account is mojang when MOJANG_PASSWORD is given.